 Even without glitches with the registration website, there is another important consideration to make when deciding the best time to apply.
 Many applicants who wait until the October-November registration period to submit their application learn that they do not have all the application components needed to complete an application.

 Maybe they are missing photos of family members for whom they cannot easily obtain pictures, or the photos they do have do not satisfy the government requirements.
-Others might learn that the passport they are holding is not valid for the Visa Lottery application they are completing.
 Perhaps questions arise about country eligibility or which family members to include.

 Because of the limited time that is available when an applicant waits until the last minute to start the application process, there might not be sufficient time to gather required items or answer important questions before the registration deadline passes.
 Hastily assembled applications are also highly prone to mistakes that can disqualify the lottery entry.

 So, what should you do?
 The simple conclusion is that it is best to apply as early as possible.
 Using a reputable and duly organized service like USA Green Card guarantees that your DV entry is ready for submission during the correct submission period (and is resubmitted in cases when that is needed), attempts to submit your entry to the official program are made continuously until successful (in the event the government website is down or not responding), and sufficient time is devoted to guarantee that your entry is complete and error-free (avoiding last-minute scramble in the application process).
 All applicants receive an official U.S. Government confirmation number, as proof of successful entry.